What does truly integrated water management mean?

 Integrated water management

-The way we view our work on water is changing.
-Slowly but surely, we are daring to engage in conversation with each other about fundamental choices:
+The way we water-management work our water-management work is changing.
+Slowly but surely, we are beginning to have an open conversation about fundamental choices:

 - other land use